mauricio-pujol/portal-inmobiliario-scraper/README.md

 <span style="color:red;">(to do: migrate to a new functions_clean.py)</span>

 <span style="color:red;">(to do: Complete Transformation process by saving the clean data dataframe resulting)</span>
-## Configuration
-Explain any configuration option or settings in the .py files